-The check boxes enable and disable the Serato Playlists plugin and the Live Playlists feature.
+Use the check boxes to enable and disable the Serato Playlists plugin and the Live Playlists feature.
 These are disabled by default.

 Enable Live Playlists

 With this box is checked, and an active internet connection, the Start Live Playlist button in the History panel transmits what you are playing in real time to your serato. com profile.
 An internet connection could result in USB dropouts, therefore you may wish to leave this unchecked.